PoisotLab/ms_mangal_synthesis/manuscript.md

     - sampling effort

 **Main question**, is the data fit for purpose, what can we do and cannot do with it?

+@PoisBais16 introduced `mangal.io` as a first step in this direction; in the years since the tool was originally published, we continued development of the data representation, amount and richness of metadata, and digitized and standardized as much ecological data as we could find.
+The second major release of this database contains over 1300 networks, 120000 interactions across close to 7000 taxa, and represents what is to our best knowledge the most complete collection of species interactions available.
+We seek to assess the fitness for purpose of ecological networks at the global scale to support synthesis research at large scales.
+Based on temporal and spatial biases in the description of some types of interactions, we conclude that while there is an increasing amount of available data, most of the planet's surface is poorly described.
+In particular, Africa, South America, and most of Asia have very sparse coverage.
+This suggests that the accuracy of synthesis efforts on the worldwide structure or properties of ecological networks will have very low predictive values within these areas, and reinforces the need to digitize available information, but also prioritize sampling towards these locations.

 # Global trends in ecological networks description